-Brookings Bonanza Tours
+3. Brookings Bonanza Tours

-The BHPC participated in the Brookings Bonanza on August 24, 2019 by providing walking tours of the Central Residential and Commercial Historic Districts.
+The 2020 Brookings Bonanza was cancelled due to COVID-19.
 The Brookings Bonanza is a one-day festival celebrating what makes Brookings unique as a partnership between several City of Brookings committees and businesses including: Brookings Farmers Market, Brookings Police Foundation, Committee for People Who Have Disabilities, Historic Preservation Commission, Public Arts Commission, Sustainability Council, and Swiftel Directory.

-Annual Mayor's Awards for Historic Preservation
+4. Annual Mayor's Awards for Historic Preservation